Waterbury, Connecticut: Neighborhoods

 Waterbury's neighborhoods are shaped by the history and geography of the city.

 Ethnic communities distinguish the city's 25 neighborhoods.
 Clusters of shops at the street corners created villages within the city.
-For many people, home, work and community life was contained within their neighborhood.
+For many people, home, work and community life were contained within their neighborhood.
 Downtown, a short walk away, was "the city", offering live theater, fancy stores, parades and spectacles.